-If you’re looking for a new leafy green to add to your garden, consider Red Sails Lettuce.
-This lettuce is a beautiful addition to any garden, with its bright leaves and frilly red edges.
+If you’re looking for a new leafy green to add to your garden, consider Red Sails lettuce.
+This variety is a beautiful addition to any garden with its bright leaves and frilly red edges.

-Red Sails Lettuce is a gourmet lettuce variety known for its bright green leaves with burgundy red frilly edges.
+Red Sails lettuce is a gourmet lettuce variety known for its burgundy-red frilly leaf edges.
 This leaf lettuce is popular in salad mixes due to its sweet flavor and fine texture.
-This open-pollinated favorite is also easy to grow due to its natural resistance to bolting in the summer heat.
+It’s easy to grow due to its natural resistance to bolting in the summer heat.
 Baby leaves are ready to harvest about a month after planting, while full-size leaves take about 55 days to reach maturity.
-Red Sails Lettuce is an All-America Selections (AAS) winner due to its excellent taste and ease of growing in the garden.

-Let’s talk about Red Sails Lettuce!
-The average grocery shopper hasn’t likely heard of this specific popular variety of lettuce—but they’ve likely seen it.
-Red Sails Lettuce is distinguishable from the other popular lettuce varieties because of its red, ruffled leaves.
-It’s gorgeous loose-leaf lettuce that easily stands out amongst its counterparts.
-At first glance, it may just look like a beautiful, colorful plant (and it is)—but it’s also, much to our delight, edible!
+The average grocery shopper hasn’t likely heard of Red Sails lettuce, but they’ve likely seen it.
+It is distinguishable from the other popular lettuce varieties because of its red ruffled leaves.
+It’s gorgeous loose-leaf lettuce that easily stands out amongst other lettuce varieties.

 So, what does this beautiful lettuce taste like, you might be wondering?
-It’s known to have a more mild lettuce taste, nothing too prominent about it, possibly a very subtle sweet flavor at best.
-It’s more so a simple and gentle leaf, closer in texture to butterhead lettuce which is known to be smooth as butter.
+It’s known to have a mild lettuce taste, nothing too prominent about it, and possibly a very subtle sweet flavor at best.
+It’s more so a simple and gentle leaf, closer in texture to butterhead-type lettuce (see the four main types of lettuce here).

 This luscious and lovely red leaf lettuce is an open-pollinated variety that attracts beneficial insects such as bees, butterflies, and other friendly neighborhood insects if left to flower.
 Not only will your lettuce garden be visually appealing because of the plant itself, but seeing its little visitors will also be a nice treat, as well.

-If you’re looking to purchase Red Sails Lettuce seeds, one seed packet (which usually has about 500-600 seeds) can cost anywhere from $2.50 to $5.50.
-Here are some seed companies that offer Red Sails Lettuce:
+If you’re looking to purchase Red Sails Lettuce seeds, one seed packet (which usually has about 500-600 seeds) can cost anywhere from about $2.50 to $5.50.

-So, you’re ready to plant seeds?
-Red Sails Lettuce seeds can be planted both indoors and outdoors but the fan-favorite option is to start the seeds inside.
-This is likely because it’s much cheaper than buying seedlings, but the catch is that this route will make it just a little more labor-intensive.
-The alternative is to buy seedling plants, so someone has already started growing these young plants, but this is the more expensive route.
+Red Sails Lettuce seeds can be planted both indoors and outdoors.
+The easier alternative is to buy seedling plants, but this is the more expensive route.
 So if you’re in the business of spending a little more to make things a little easier, then buying seedlings could be a good route for you.

-Direct seeding outdoors is both cheap and easy—but it’s then harder to control the plant spacing and the tiny plants are then competing with weeds.
-So no matter which route you take, you’ll be making a sacrifice in one area while gaining in another.
+Direct seeding outdoors is both cheap and easy—but it’s harder to control the plant spacing, and the tiny plants must compete with weeds.
+So no matter which route you take, you’ll be sacrificing in one area while gaining in another.

 You’re going to want to dig a hole into your outdoor garden for your new plant seedling.
-Then carefully take your indoor seedling from your indoor pot and carefully make sure the roots are facing more outward.
+Then carefully take your indoor seedling from your indoor pot.
+You can also unravel any circling roots.
 This may take a little gentle tugging to ensure they don’t end up wrapping around themselves like they were starting to do in the smaller pot.
-Once you’ve sorted that out, you can then place it into your cleared space to flourish.
+Once you’ve sorted that out, you can then place it into your cleared space and backfill with soil.

-This type of lettuce will thrive in cool temperatures, but that being said, one of the unique features of red sails lettuce is that it can actually manage in warmer climates in partial shade and high temperatures with a shade cloth.
-Unlike most lettuce plants, it won’t bolt as easily or quickly if managed just right, nor get the unpleasant bitter taste that other plants might.
+This type of lettuce will thrive in cool temperatures, but that being said, one of the unique features of Red Sails lettuce is that it can actually manage in warmer climates in partial shade and high temperatures with a shade cloth.
+Unlike most lettuce plants, it won’t bolt as easily or quickly if managed just right, nor get the unpleasant bitter taste that other plants might develop.

 If you want to harvest full heads of Red Sails Lettuce then it will take up to six weeks to grow.
-Once your loose head of lettuce is ready for harvest, you’re going to want to use sharp scissors or a garden harvest knife.
-Then slice off the plant at the base.
+Once your loose head of lettuce is ready for harvest, you’re going to want to use sharp scissors or a serrated harvest knife.

 For individual leaves, cut them off the outside of the plant with your cutting shears at a height of about 1″ above the soil.
-However, if you’re wanting just the small baby leaf lettuce for salad, you can harvest them at about 3” to 4” inches.
+However, if you’re wanting just the small baby leaf lettuce for a salad, you can harvest whole heads at about 3” to 4” inches.

 Check out Martha Stewart’s Red Lettuce Salad if you’re wanting to incorporate these colorful lettuce leaves into an exciting side dish.
 It calls for blood oranges (although navel oranges work too), roasted shallot vinegarette, and crumbled ricotta salata cheese.
 Between the sweet flavor of the homemade vinaigrette and the rich colors of the red and green leaves, you’ll have a five-star delicacy on your hands!